ekomai/Forecast_AI/README.md

 Energy billing rates and their changes are available for both long and short terms by the energy distribution system operators.
 Detailed specification of energy storage system is available from the manufacturer.

+A number of methods available from logistic regression to neural networks will be reviewed for compatibility / adaptability.

 ## Challenges

 The solution cannot guarantee that the energy savings will meet the expectation.